GeorgeWeb/syclref/_api-docs/device.h/cl%253A%253Asycl%253A%253Adevice/functions/has_type_flag/index.md

  - `info::device_type type_flag`
 : The device type flag to check for this device.

-**Returns:** true if the device features the flag, false otherwise.
+**Returns:** type_flagThe device type flag to check for this device. true if the device features the flag, false otherwise.

 ---